 LiberaToe Pedal & Module

 ProudAnus is a dual-channel effects equipped with filter and fuzz.
-The filter section combines both features of an envelope filter and auto wahwah to achieve a real-time selection of the high and low frequencies by toggle or foot switch, which can be used for both the guitar and bass by covering a range of tones from screaming to wobble.
-The fuzz section reproduces a 60's vintage fuzz tone, which ranges from soft fuzz to roaring one, the impedance knob can be dialed to give a wide range of tone making, from sticky to crisp as in distortion.
-Depending on the direction of the toggle, you can instantly create diverse tones by selecting two channels Filter / Fuzz, High / Low Filter, or Fuzz / Filter going Fuzz.
-As this heterogeneous effects features Fuzz, it is preferred to locate the unit in front of the effects chain.
+The filter section combines both features of an envelope filter and auto wahwah to achieve a real-time selection of the high and low frequencies by toggle or foot switch, which can be used for both guitar and bass by covering a range of tones from screaming to wobble.
+The fuzz section reproduces a 60s vintage fuzz tone, which ranges from soft fuzz to roaring, and the impedance knob can be dialed to give a wide range of tones, from sticky to crisp distortion.
+Depending on the direction of the toggle, you can create diverse tones instantly by selecting two channels Filter / Fuzz, High / Low Filter, or Fuzz / Filter going Fuzz.
+As this heterogeneous effect features Fuzz, it is preferred to locate the unit in front of the effects chain.

-Baron Ashura is a dual channel heterogeneous effects in which the compressor and noise reduction are integrated.
+Baron Ashura is a dual-channel heterogeneous effect in which the compressor and noise reduction are integrated.
 Almost all of the knobs found in rackmount compressors are equipped in Baron Ashura to provide release, attack, and level, as well as compression ratio and threshold, so you can create the compression timbre you often need during play.
 Covering very long time to very short release, you can use both the clean backing and bass techniques, as well as taking advantage of the mix between original attack and sustain, depending on the dialing of the attack knob.
-A superb built-in noise reduction function eliminates the typical noise that occurs at the end of a sustain, and unlike the noise gate which abruptly removes entire signal, Baron Ashura's noise reduction function can adjust the attenuation sensitivity and can be used independently.
-Therefore when placed in front of a dirty effects, such as distortion, Baron Ashura can reduce the waiting and sustain noise - particularly single coil noise - with elegance.
+A superb built-in noise reduction function eliminates the typical noise that occurs at the end of a sustain, and unlike the noise gate that abruptly removes the entire signal, Baron Ashura's noise reduction function can adjust the attenuation sensitivity and can be used independently.
+Therefore, when placed in front of a dirty effect, such as distortion, Baron Ashura can reduce the waiting and sustain noise - particularly single coil noise - with elegance.

-For those who need noise reduction together with a compressor with full knobs - release, threshold, and attack, and for those who want to create as many tones on a small pedal board using a pedal with two different functions, Baron Ashura is recommended.
+For those who need noise reduction together with a compressor with full knobs - release, threshold, and attack - and for those who want to create as many tones on a small pedal board using a pedal with two different functions, Baron Ashura is ideal.

 D3.
 BearAss Compressor & Fuzz (PF211)

 When the toggle switch is down, the compressor (front) and fuzz (rear) work together to create a relatively soft tone on the green channel.
-This means that in the fuzz you can set two different sounds for each of the green and red channels to choose between the two fuzz tones according to your purpose.
+This means that with the fuzz you can set two different sounds for each of the green and red channels to choose between the two fuzz tones and according to your needs.
 Unlike typical fuzz, this fuzz can be placed anywhere in the effect chain.
 This effect can also be used for the bass.

-For those who want to use in various cases, such as mixing up to three loops including dry signal, or to use them as a simple A / B selector, and for those who want to deal with the case of reversed phase of the loop as well as control of the entire mixed volume, Gnavatar Parallel Loop is recommended.
+For those who play or record in diverse situations, such as mixing up to three loops including a dry signal, or to use them as a simple A / B selector, and for those who want to deal with the case of reversed phase of the loop as well as control of the entire mixed volume, Gnavatar Parallel Loop is recommended.

-Holy Belly is a dual-channel equalizer and boost for the bass.
-When the toggle switch is up, the green channel acts as the EQ and the red channel acts as both the EQ and boost.
-This allows you to smoothly fine tune the treble, middle and bass knobs from the hump tone wherein the middle stands out to the scooped tone of the low and high up, as a result of which tone selection becomes available per channel.
-When the toggle is turned down, as an EQ and boost, mid is fixed at noon on the green channel.
-In this setting, the tone can be set according to the amount of bass and treble, the red channel allows for additional control of the middle.
-Holy Belly is an indispensable effect that can be used for almost all needs of a bass play, enabling you to produce total four tones instantly.
+Holy Belly is a dual-channel equalizer and boost for bass.
+When the toggle switch is up, the green channel acts as the EQ and the red channel acts as both EQ and boost.
+This allows you to fine tune the treble, middle and bass knobs smoothly from the hump tone wherein the middle stands out to the scooped tone of the low and high up, with various tones produced based on the channel and toggle selection.
+When the toggle is down, as an EQ and boost, mid is fixed at noon on the green channel.
+In this setting, the tone can be set according to the amount of bass and treble, but the red channel allows for additional control of the middle.
+Holy Belly is an indispensable effect that can be used for almost all needs of a bass player, enabling you to produce total four tones instantly.

-Holy Belly Bass EQ is recommended for those who want to precisely control the bass tone with two channels of TMB, for those who want to use the EQ as well as the boost, and for those who want to get all the use cases required on a smaller pedal board.
+Holy Belly Bass EQ is recommended for those who want to control the bass tones precisely with two channels of TMB, for those who want to use the EQ as well as boost, and for those who want to experience multiple tone possibilities on a smaller pedal board.

 D6.
 Bentham Bass Overdrive (PF201)

-Bentham Bass Overdrive produces a wide range of tones from elegance, softness and punchy to raw brutal tones to meet the needs of modern bass play, creating almost any dirty bass tone you can imagine.
-In order to apply the distorted effect that is naturally produced by the loudness of the tube amplifier, the devices close to the distortion effect of the tube itself have been carefully selected.
-The amplification and frequency filter stages have also been improved with a cascading circuit to solve the limitations of the classic bass overdrive.
+Bentham Bass Overdrive produces a wide range of tones from elegant softness to punchy and raw brutal tones to meet the needs of modern bass play, and to create almost any dirty bass tone imagineable.
+In order to apply the distorted effect that is produced naturally by the loudness of a tube amplifier, the elements close to the distortion effect of a tube have been carefully selected.
+The amplification and frequency filter stages have also been improved upon with a cascading circuit to solve the limitations of a classic bass overdrive.

-Even when you increase the gain, you can linearly produce the desired furry texture and ferocity without any flabbiness.
-You can control the chic treble with the tone knob, select the desired two tones with the 3-positions toggle, and then adjust the gain and volume knobs per channel.
+Even when you increase the gain, you can linearly produce the desired furry texture and ferocity linearly and without any flabbiness.
+You can control the chic treble with the tone knob, select the desired two tones with the 3-position toggle, and then adjust the gain and volume knobs per channel.
 It can respond immediately to your improvisation requirements and a number of playing styles.

 D7.
 Purple Buffer (PFPB1)

-LiberaToe Purple Buffer prevents the loss of treble to have the nearest frequency balance to the original sound of the guitar based on the conservation technology.
-Wherever it is placed on the pedal chain, it keeps the warm mid-range and the beautiful breezing high end as well as the solid low end, so the higher quality guitar has the advantage of preserving the original sound better.
+LiberaToe's Purple Buffer prevents the loss of treble and to have the nearest frequency balance to the original sound of the guitar based on conservation technology.
+Wherever it is placed on the pedal chain, it keeps the warm mid-range and the beautiful breezing high end, as well as the solid low end; consequently, a higher quality guitar has the advantage of preserving the original sound better.

-Thanks to the advantage of the mid-range having elastic properties, it shows almost identical frequency band to the guitar signal without harshness which is typically heard at many buffers, and the tone deformation due to the overlapping of the buffers also exhibits very little.
+Thanks to the advantage of the mid-range having elastic properties, it shows an almost identical frequency band to the guitar signal without harshness, which typically is heard at many buffers.
+And the tone deformation is also very little even at the overlapping of the buffers.

-Purple buffer has a footswitch that is typically excluded from most buffers. player can decide whether to use separate buffer depending on the pedals in the chain.
+Purple buffer has a footswitch that typically is excluded from most buffers, so that a player can decide whether to use a separate buffer and depending on the pedals in the chain.